 - And, reset system configuration.

-By default ESXi enables DHCP IP, Here I have configured static IP address (192.168.1.2) to host to manage VMware ESXi server.
+By default ESXi enables DHCP IP, Here I have configured a static IP address (192.168.1.2) to host to manage the VMware ESXi server.

 #4 Manage VMware ESXi Server:

-To manage your VMware ESXi server you have to log in to ESXi server using a web browser like Chrome/Mozilla/Opera by entering Host address which I have given as a static IP address (192.168.1.2).
-Check below image for more information.
+To manage your VMware ESXi server you have to log in to the ESXi server using a web browser like Chrome/Mozilla/Opera by entering the Host address which I have given as a static IP address (192.168.1.2).
+Check the below image for more information.

 Now ESXi server will ask you to enter the root user name and password to log in.
-You will get ESXi server management page after login into ESXi server.
+You will get the ESXi server management page after login into the ESXi server.